JoshuaRady/VegetationManagement/README.md

 ### Conceptual Model:

 We chose to develop VM around a hierarchical conceptual model that bridges (abstracts) real-world management activities with the model-world in a logical way ((Diagram)).
-At the lowest level the module provides routines that handle fundamental processes of mortality and generation at the model level.
+At the lowest level the module provides routines that handle fundamental processes of mortality and recruitment (generation?) at the model level.
 These routines are used to build representations of specific real-world management activities, which we call *operations*, at the next higher level of abstraction.
-These operations can be combined in a sequence to represent a full *management cycle*.
+These operations can be combined in a sequence to represent full *management cycle*.
 Different management modalities we term *Management Regimes*.
 You can build new management regimes for your system of interest without any code if the operations already exist.
-If you need a new management operation you can code them without needing to know how to handle tricky things like mass conservation, fluxes, and reporting in the model.
+If you need a new management operation you can code them without needing to know how to handle tricky things (low level things) like mass conservation, fluxes, and reporting in the model.
 ...without needing to know all the details of how the FATES model deals with tricky...

-While the initial development has focused on forest management the VM Module can be used to modify plant or remove any type of vegetation.
+While the initial development has focused on forest management the VM Module can be used to modify plants or remove any type of vegetation.

 Core Concepts:
 Operations